kris1803/githubexplorer/README.md

 1. No React native Web support yet, it was not tested on web, it would need to have a logic of keeping auth tokens in react context.
 2. Basic interface, no animations or transitions, default icons...
 3. Some code was suggested by AI autocompletion. (is it a trade-off?)
+4. Used Expo for react native instead of bare react native